-Arriving at Pompeii.
-To visit Pompeii, you should plan to arrive shortly before the ruins open at 8:30 which means that it is most convenient to stay somewhere nearby.
-If you are staying elsewhere (such as in Sorrento or Naples), you can either drive to Pompeii and park (there are many parking lots across from the main entrance for about 5 euros a day) or you can take the Circumvesuviana train.
-It is very easy to hop on the Circumvesuviana train to get to Pompeii from either Sorrento or Naples.
-There are two Circumvesuviana stations in Pompeii, each serving a different line of the train: (1) If you come to Pompeii from Sorrento or if you take the Sorrento line from Naples, your stop will be the Villa of the Mysteries station (Pompeii Scavi), which is directly across the street from Porta Marina, the main tourist entrance to the archaeological site.
-(2) If you come from Naples on the Poggiomarino line, your stop will be the Pompeii City station, which is located more in the center of modern Pompeii.
+There are two Circumvesuviana stations in Pompeii, each serving a different line of the train: (1) If you come to Pompeii from Sorrento or if you take the Sorrento line from Naples, your stop will be the Villa of the Mysteries station (Pompeii Scavi), which is directly across the street from Porta Marina, the main tourist entrance to the archaeological site; or (2) If you come from Naples on the Poggiomarino line, your stop will be the Pompeii City station, which is located in the center of modern Pompeii.
 In this case, you will walk straight out of the train station until you reach the cathedral square (you can't miss the imposing spire).
-Then turn right and walk along the main street until you reach the Piazza Anfiteatro, a much quieter entrance to the ruins (my preference).
-If you are at this entrance when the ruins open, you can avoid the crowds for an hour or so as you explore the eastern ruins.
+Then turn right and walk along the tree-lined main street until you reach the Piazza Anfiteatro entrance.

 Getting organized for a visit.
 These days it costs around €11.00 to see the ruins.
 Unless you are a member of the EU, there is no discount for seniors or students.
 Still, a non-EU family of four can visit Pompeii for less than half the price of an adult ticket to many amusement parks...not a bad deal.
 But once you enter, you cannot leave without paying again (there are no hand stamps).
 This means that you should be very organized: